MattiaBarbiere/PINNs_for_harmonic_maps/README.md

 For the full report of the project, including theoretical background and experimental analysis, visit [Mattia_Barbiere_report.pdf](./Mattia_Barbiere_report.pdf).

 ### Example
+Below you find the solution given by a trained PINN when solving the quarter annulus harmonic map problem.
+The left image is the analytical boundary given by the boundary condition of the problem.
+The centre figure is the output of the trained PINN when evaluated at the boundary of the $[0,1]^2$ square.
+This represents the boundary that the PINN has learned from training.
+The right image is the trained PINN evaluated at the mesh of the  $[0,1]^2$ square.
 ![Report image](./image_for_readme.png)

 ---